Phoenix Slip and Fall Lawyers Giving Clients a Fighting Chance for Justice

 - Losing your balance and falling into a hole on the walkway or surface of the property.

 - Tripping over a foreign object on a walkway or surface of the property.

-If you have suffered serious injuries as the result of a slip and fall accident, the attorneys of Moore Injury Law would be honored to represent your personal injury claims in court.
+If you have suffered serious injuries as the result of a slip and fall accident, the attorneys of Moore Injury Law would be happy to discuss representing you concerning your personal injury claim.
 Property owners have a responsibility to their visitors to provide a safe environment and put up warning signs for hazards like wet floors or trip hazards on the ground or sidewalks.
 When accidents occur on their property, the owners or managers may be vulnerable to a premises liability claim for any slip and fall injuries.
 Because such slip and fall injuries can result in costly medical bills, lost wages, and potentially a diminished quality of life after a traumatic brain injury, the property owners and their insurance company may need to provide financial compensation to any injured party.